Working with Listings

 Allow group MarketplaceUsers to manage orm-job in compartment ABC

 • The following policy gives the specified example group, AgreementAcceptors, the ability to accept the terms of use agreement for any listing in the specified example compartment.
-The statements make it possible for anyone with the appropriate permissions to launch an image or stack from a listing without having the permission to accept the terms of use agreement themselves:
+The statements make it possible for anyone with the appropriate permissions to launch an images, listings, stacks, containers, and helm charts without having the permission to accept the terms of use agreement themselves:

 Allow group AgreementAcceptors to read marketplace-listings in compartment ABC